 The first year modules are designed to give you a broad and balanced view of modern biology.
 They will develop from what you have learned at school but you will soon be learning new material.

 All Biological Sciences students take the same modules in the first year, whether or not they have selected one of the specialised degree courses.
+You also take a Widening Horizon Module, which allows you to access to content from other Schools, from Humanities to the Sciences to Engineering.

 First year modules